NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             Note the **NODES(A/I/O/T)** section, which indicates nodes that are **Active, Idle, Offline, and Total**

-- Manually reset the node
+            .. rubric:: Manually reset the node
                status[\ `edit </index.php?title=FAQ&action=edit&section=60>`__\ ]
                :name: manually-reset-the-node-statusedit